Mohamad-Rida-Chouman/LiCess-website/README.md

 | Preprocess demo                                       |
 | ----------------------------------------------------- |
 | ![Preprocess](./readme/demo/preprocess.gif)           |
+In the Data-Preprocess screen, the user is provided with instructions on how to use this feature (shown on the left side if the screen).
+In short, the user can download demo files and then upload them using the respective buttons on the right side of the screen.
+Then, the user can choose window sizes of interest and click on the call-to-action button, which starts the preprocessing task.
+A modal pops up, prompting the user to go to the dashboard where the results of the related task can be downloaded.
 | Features demo                                       |
 | ![Features](./readme/demo/features.gif)           |
+Similar to the preprocessing phase, the user can upload the data obtained from the preprocess action and extract features from it.
+The features available for the time being are: AAC, AAI, APAAC, Binary and QSO.
 | Model demo                                       |
 | ![Model](./readme/demo/model.gif)           |
+As for the model, the user can upload the data obtained from the previous steps and choose a model to run.
+Finally, the user can check the results in the dashboard.
 | Dashboard-Community demo                                       |
 | ![Dashboard-Community](./readme/demo/dashboard-community.gif)           |
+The dashboard is where all the results are available for download.
+Moreover, the model-related results can be shared to a community in the form of a post, showing the obtained results and the model used, and a comment that the user can write above the post.
 | Dark-Light demo                                       |
 | ![Dark-Light](./readme/demo/dark-light.gif)           |
+A simple dark-light theme switch

 <br><br>